By Ed Staskus

 “Sure enough, neither of them finished the haunted house,” she said.

-Within the first few days of arriving on Prince Edward Island, Tanner was known as Big Pink, since he was a large boy and wore his favorite pink sweatshirt whenever he could, and Amanda was known as PJ for wearing her pajamas over her bathing suit going to and from the Coastline Cottage’s kidney-shaped saltwater pool overlooking the ocean.
+Tanner was known as Big Pink, since he was a large boy and wore his favorite pink sweatshirt whenever he could, and Amanda was known as PJ for wearing her pajamas over her bathing suit going to and from the Coastline Cottage’s kidney-shaped saltwater pool overlooking the ocean.

-Their next stop was the Hangar, a black-lit, fog filled, state-of-the-art laser tag arena.
+Their next stop was the Hangar, a black-lit, fog-filled, state-of-the-art laser tag arena.
 Strapped into special vests, Tanner and Amanda were released into the 3000-square-foot space, firing infrared beams with Uzi-style ray guns.

 “When we went one-on-one, I totally destroyed her,” said Tanner.